zriyansh/best-of-codepen/README.md

 # Best of Codepen

-###   :octocat:    A curated list of best-of-codepen collection that showcases many great CSS designes, animations and much more!.🎉
+###   :octocat:    A curated list of <code>best-of-codepen</code> collection that showcases many great CSS designes, animations and much more!.🎉